 The mission of the Citizen Potawatomi Community Development Corporation to finance, promote, educate, and inspire the entrepreneurial growth, economic opportunity, and financial well-being of the Citizen Potawatomi Nation Tribal Community and other under-served Native populations through Financial Education, Access to Capital, Business Development Services, Innovative Capacity Building Practices, and Community Development Initiatives.

-Meet the team of professionals who make sure our Vision of Enhancing Financial Futures is clearly defined and our core values of Quality, Innovation and Empowerment are upheld at every level.
-We are commitment to providing quality customer service through value added innovative practices and services aimed at capacity building for the Citizen Potawatomi Nation Tribal Community; to managing for innovation while always keeping focused on the future through continuous improvement planning with clients, partners and stakeholders; and to value results and relationships through customer-driven excellence and responsiveness while empowering our clients through professional technical assistance practices.
+We are committed to providing quality customer service through value added innovative practices aimed at capacity building for the Citizen Potawatomi Nation Tribal Community.
+We stay focused on the future through continuous improvement planning with clients, partners and stakeholders, and value the results and relationships through customer-driven excellence and responsiveness.
+We empower our clients through professional technical assistance practices and provide a wealth of resources to aid them in their future endeavors.

 Bob Crothers is the Chief Lending Officer and Chief Operating Officer for the Citizen Potawatomi Community Development Corporation.
-He has been a member of the CPCDC family for almost eight years, joining the team in 2008, after a career in banking and real estate development.
+He has been a member of the CPCDC family for 15 years, joining the team in 2008, after a career in banking and real estate development.

 Since joining CPCDC, Bob has been a major contributor to the loan/product development effort, and played a key role in helping the organization become the first Native-owned CDFI to be included in the U.S. Treasury’s CDFI Bond Guarantee Program.
 Acceptance into that program will help to provide the organization with an additional $16 million in available loan resources.